SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 **Look-up Free Quantization**

 LFQ~\citep{yu2023language} reduces the embedding dimension of the codebook to zero, effectively replacing the codebook with an integer set.
-It allows VQVAE to improve the quality of image reconstruction and generation by vastly increasing the vocabulary size by magnitudes.
+It allows VQ-VAE to improve the quality of image reconstruction and generation by vastly increasing the vocabulary size by magnitudes.
 For example, the rFID on Imagenet decreases from 2.5 to 1.4 when the LFQ vocabulary size increases from $2^10$ to $2^16$ on ImageNet dataset.

 **Embedding-Free Quantization**